j4321/juliette.monsel/docs/_sources/index.rst.txt

     :align: right

-I am a researcher in the Applied Quantum Physics Laboratory, in the Department of Microtechnology and Nanoscience at `Chalmers University of Technology <https://www.chalmers.se/en/>`_, in Gothenburg, Sweden.
+I am a researcher in the group `Dynamics and thermodynamics of nanoscale devices <https://sites.google.com/site/splettchalmers/research-group>`_, in the `Applied Quantum Physics Laboratory <https://www.chalmers.se/en/departments/mc2/research/applied-quantum-physics/>`_, in the Department of Microtechnology and Nanoscience at Chalmers University of Technology, in Gothenburg, Sweden.

 I did my Ph.D. under the supervision of `Alexia Auffèves <https://quantum-energy-team.cnrs.fr/>`_ at the `Institut Néel <https://neel.cnrs.fr/>`_ (CNRS, Université Grenoble Alpes) in Grenoble, France.